GB flag iconENCN flag iconZH

 Static strength testing of lanyard

-It is due to these adverse conditions that the standard retains the 22 kN static strength requirement for textile lanyards from the 2002 edition.
+In use, lanyards can be subject to some of the highest levels of wear and tear in a fall arrest system.
+Lanyards can abrade against edges and other obstacles, as well as being exposed to adverse weather conditions and ultraviolet (UV) light.
+It is due to these adverse conditions that the standard retains the 22 kN static strength requirement for textile lanyards.
 This is above the standard 2.5 times safety factor used in most fall arrest standards.
 Lanyards constructed entirely from metal are subjected to a 15 kN static strength test, as they are more resilient to wear and tear.

 Lanyards terminated with connectors have the connectors removed for the static strength tests.
 The connectors are still included in the corrosion test.
 The conditioning required for static strength is subject to some ambiguity.
 The standard clearly states the conditioning sub-clauses that are required in the slippage testing.

-In the static strength test, the standard only states when conditioned to the main conditioning clause of 5.2, with no clarification of which sub-clauses to apply.
+However, in the static strength test, the standard only uses the phrase ‘when conditioned to the main conditioning clause of 5.2’, with no clarification of which sub-clauses to apply.
+At SATRA, we have set out to test the lanyards to all the applicable sub-clauses.
+This ensures that the product is rigorously tested to prove its performance.
 Test methods for twin-tail lanyards are now included.
 Any multi-leg lanyard is required to be tested in all possible configurations to a force of 22 kN (textile) and 15 kN (metal).
 Each configuration is tested under all the applicable conditioning.

 Corrosion